goldilock-zone/ShrobObsidian/Sandbox Research/Moral Truths Are Du Jour Social Constructs.md

-Certainly, here are some examples of "social constructs du jour," which are social constructs that are currently prevalent or fashionable in particular societies or contexts.
-Keep in mind that these constructs can evolve over time:

 1. **Gender Identity**: In recent years, there has been a growing awareness and acceptance of diverse gender identities beyond the traditional binary concept of male and female.
 Non-binary, genderqueer, and other gender identities have gained recognition and are discussed as important social constructs du jour.